Your knowledge. Your control.

 - Referenced by ID — value never stored in app code

-- Scoped per deployment — no cross-org access possible
+- Scoped per org — no cross-org access possible

 - Read at runtime inside the pipeline only — never written to disk